 Cosmetic dentistry entails more than just putting a veneer on a tooth or applying whitening gel and leaving it to sit.
 Your Winnipeg dentist will discuss your goals with you and evaluate your current smile.
 Then they must use the tools they have to try to achieve their objectives.

-The dentists at Munroe Dental Centre understand that your smile is a reflection of who you are, and how you communicate.
+The dentists at Munroe Dental understand that your smile is a reflection of who you are, and how you communicate.
 So we know that several factors need to be considered when embarking on this journey toward a straighter, brighter smile.

 How Do Patient's Expectations Factor In?

 The patient's goals and expectations are the most important factors that our dentists consider before beginning any treatment.
 We make an effort to comprehend our patients' primary complaints and concerns so that we can tailor our treatment plan to a positive outcome.

 After a thorough assessment, your dentist will highlight treatment options and expected outcomes with you for you to make an informed treatment decision.
 This allows you to give input and ask any questions that you may have.

 With the help of dental technology such as the iTero scanner, our Winnipeg dentists can create digital renditions of our patient's smiles and even show them how their treatment will progress.
 This allows our patients to feel more confident in their treatment plans.

 There are several things that your dentist will need to consider when mapping out your treatment plan and visualizing the result.
 Some of these factors include:

 Facial Aesthetics - From a visual standpoint, the overall evaluation of the smile must begin.
 Your smile's appearance is influenced by your facial features and proportions.
 Your dentist will examine your facial features for asymmetries.
 Asymmetry issues can be an indication of skeletal or growth and development issues, which may or may not affect the patient's smiles.